Eucharistic Revival in Arkansas 2022-25

 Eucharistic Revival Events

-Several events are planned to celebrate the National Eucharistic Revival in Arkansas and beyond including a Eucharistic Revival Day in Springdale and Little Rock in June 2023 and the National Eucharistic Congress to be held July 17-21, 2024 in Indianapolis.
+Events celebrating the National Eucharistic Revival in Arkansas and beyond included a Eucharistic Revival Day in Springdale and Little Rock and the National Eucharistic Congress July 17-21, 2024, in Indianapolis.

 Formation Days in Arkansas

-The Faith Formation Office in the Diocese of Little Rock is hosting Formation Days in five parishes across Arkansas for parish leaders and catechists to study the USCCB's "The Mystery of the Eucharist in the Life of the Church" document through the spring of 2023 in English and Spanish.
-Visit our calendar to register at the location of your choice.
+The Faith Formation Office in the Diocese of Little Rock hosted Formation Days in five parishes across Arkansas for parish leaders and catechists to study the USCCB's "The Mystery of the Eucharist in the Life of the Church" document in English and Spanish.

 Eucharistic Revival Talk from Bishop Anthony B. Taylor

-Bishop Taylor spoke about the upcoming National Eucharistic Revival to Serra Club members in Morris Hall Chapel at St. John Catholic Center in Little Rock on Friday, Feb.
+Bishop Taylor spoke about the National Eucharistic Revival to Serra Club members in Morris Hall Chapel at St. John Catholic Center in Little Rock before it began on Friday, Feb.
 11, 2022.

 The Mystery of the Eucharist in the Life of the Church